aserg-ufmg/NextBug/README.md

 # NextBug

-NextBug is a free open-source tool to recommend similar bugs to maintainers based on the textual description of the bugs stored in Bugzilla.
+NextBug is an open source tool to recommend similar bugs using the textual description of the bugs stored in Bugzilla.

 <strong>Screenshot </strong>